Band and Percussion Classes

 Students in all band classes have a required performance at the end of the semester (Winter Concert or Spring Concert).
 All participating families will contribute to the rental of the concert venue (usually about $12 per family).

-The Intro Band class is for absolute beginners in band.
+The WindStars 2/3 classes and the traditional Intro Band class are for absolute beginners in band.
 No experience necessary!
+Students 7-9 years old will be assessed and recommended for either WindStars or Intro Band.
+Older students will just start in Intro Band.
 Students will learn how to assemble and disassemble their instruments; care for their instruments, produce a good tone, and learn how to read music notation.
 Most students will attend the Intro level class for only one semester.
 Occasionally, the teacher may determine that a student should repeat the Intro Class for one more semester to gain more confidence.
+Students in the WindStars track should take both WindStars2 and WindStars3 before moving up to Band 1.

 Once a student is in Band 1, they stay in their current level until they test up.
 Students do not automatically advance to the next level of band when the semester is over.
 Students will have the opportunity to test up before each semester starts.